nus-cs2103-AY1617S1/addressbook-level4/docs/DeveloperGuide.md

 All of these classes, including the MainWindow class inherit from the abstract UiPart class.

-The UI component,
+The `UI` component

-- Executes user commands using the `Logic` component.
+- Takes in user commands and passes it to Logic.
 - Auto-updates when data in the `Model` change.
 - Responds to events raised from various parts of _Unburden_
 - Updates the `UI` accordingly.